For each item in your document, click the accessibility guideline that corresponds to that item to learn how to make it accessible.

 - Whatever the operation or behavior, make sure a mouse is not required.

 - Try navigating the web page without a mouse.
-Use the following keyboard keys to navigate and interact with the web page all of its content:
+Use the following keyboard commands to navigate and interact with the web page and all of its content:

 - Tab